Latest updates and news from your Learning Resource consultants, every month.

 Training from LGfL

-There are a wide number of courses running in the Autumn term.
+There are lots of new courses for the Summer term on our training portal.
 Training is FREE for all LGfL teachers and is held on a Tuesday at Camden CLC, or at one of our partner venues, you can find out more about the courses on offer and how to sign up here.
-Examples of future courses include: Online Safety training, Creative Computing, Supporting EAL and Supporting teaching Assistants as well as Google and Microsoft training.
+Examples of future courses include: Mental Health Training, Online Safety, Creative Computing, EYFS as well as Google, Microsoft and Apple training.

-You can also book one of the Learning Resource Consultants to come in to your school and deliver INSET sessions, or map your curriculum to LGfL resources, a perfect way to kick off the Autumn term and ensure you are making the most of the LGfL resources available to you.
-Contact us via firstname.lastname@example.org.
+You can also book one of the Learning Resource Consultants to come in to your school and deliver INSET sessions, or map your curriculum to LGfL resources, a perfect way to prepare for the term ahead and ensure you are making the most of the LGfL resources available to you.
+Contact us via email@example.com.

-Our curriculum blog is updated weekly and now has over 80 posts showcasing resources from LGfL to help support you in delivering the curriculum.
-Our latest post looks at 10 ways that you can make the start of the term easier with LGfL.
+Our curriculum blog is updated weekly and now has over 130 posts showcasing resources from LGfL to help support you in delivering the curriculum.
 Please let us know what future blog posts you would like or if you would like to write a guest blog post about the work you are doing in schools using LGfL resources.
 You can also subscribe to the blog so that you never miss a post.